 Students who are unable to maintain active status may request a long-term absence of up to one year.
 If the absence lasts for more than one year, reinstatement will be considered at the discretion of the Admissions Committee.
-Any degree student who has not been granted a leave of absence and who fails to complete at least one degree requirement (course, practicum, or thesis component) within a one-year period will be considered to have withdrawn from the program.
-Once having been withdrawn, a student who wishes to resume participation in the program must apply to be readmitted to the program.
+Any degree student who has not been granted a leave of absence and who fails to complete at least one degree requirement every academic year after enrollment (course, practicum, or thesis component) will be considered to have withdrawn from the program.
+Once withdrawn, a student who wishes to resume participation in the program must apply to be readmitted.
 Degree students may request a change in enrollment status to non-degree student.
 Reinstatement in the degree program will be considered at the discretion of the Admissions Committee.
 Non-degree status will expire after a two-year period of no activity in the program.